Hoffmann Maritz: Senior rugby

-He joined Nelspruit-based side for 2015.
+He joined Nelspruit-based side for the 2015 season.

 Representative rugby

 He was selected for the South African Barbarians (North) team against that toured South Africa as part of the 2012 mid-year rugby test series.

 He played Varsity Cup rugby for the in 2013, which led to his inclusion in the 2013 South African Universities team.

 Later in 2013, he was included in a South Africa President's XV team to play in the 2013 IRB Tbilisi Cup, but later withdrew due to a knee injury.